Linaro/Connect/_pages/about/README.md

     - /assets/images/content/hkg15.jpg
     - /assets/images/content/bud17.jpg
     - /assets/images/content/bkk16.jpg
 flow:
-    - type: content_row
+    - row: container_row
     #   style: dark
       items:
         - format: text
-          class: text-center
+          style: text-center
           content: >
             Every six months, over 300 of the world's leading open source engineers working on Arm get together for a full week of engineering sessions and hacking at Linaro Connect.
 Linaro Connect Bangkok has now ended.
 The next Connect will be held in San Diego California September 23-27, 2019.
 Registration will be announced in May 2019.

             To view slides or videos from the keynotes and sessions from previous Connects, please go to our [Resources page](https://connect.linaro.org/resources/).

-    - type: content_row
+    - row: container_row
       style: block_row
     #   background_image: /assets/images/content/bkk19-group-photo.jpg
-      items:
+      sections:
         - format: block
           style: text-center text-white
           item_width: 4